davidecavestro/meteonetwork-weather/README.md

 > [!NOTE]
-If you are interested in a station operated by ARPA Veneto that doesn't work with this Meteonetwork integration, you can also try the [arpa-veneto-weather](https://github.com/davidecavestro/arpa-veneto-weather) integration.
+If you are interested in a station operated by ARPA Veneto that doesn't work with this Meteonetwork integration, you can also try the [arpa-veneto-weather](https://github.com/davidecavestro/arpa-veneto-weather) integration which incidentally provides better recognition of the current weather state.

 #### This integration will set up the following platforms.